ideasonpurpose/ansible-playbooks/README.md

 #### Target computer pre-run setup

 1. Setup a plain administrator account, Ansible will configure other accounts through this one.
 The `admin.yml` playbook will flesh out this account.
 2. Set the computer's name in **System Preferences** > **Sharing**.
 Make a note of the local hostname, a computer named "iMac 3" will probably have the local hostname `imac-3.local`.
 Ansible will find the target computer by its local hostname or IP address.
+Recently hostnames haven't been sticking in the terminal, run this on the target to set the local hostname: `sudo scutil –-set HostName new_hostname`
 3. Turn on **Remote Login** in **System Preferences** > **Sharing** to enable SSH connections.
 4. Install **Command Line Tools for Xcode** by running `xcode-select --install` in **Terminal** and following the prompts.